Savolae/catbox/README.md

 - add: Add files to an album
 - remove: Remove files from an album

+All album commands except `create` require an user hash.

-You can use `--help` on any command to see its usage.
+You can use `--help` on any command to see information about its usage.

-The basic `upload` command will accept both local files and URLs to files hosted somewhere else.
+The basic `upload` command will work with both local files and URLs to files hosted somewhere else.

 Some commands require an account hash to work.
 This can be supplied using the `--user` argument or by setting `CATBOX_USER_HASH` environment value.